kafkalainen/roger-skyline-1/README.md

 [x] Create a script that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
 Create a scheduledtask for this script once a week at 4AM and every time the machine reboots.

-	Created first script to run update and upgrade.
+- Created first script to run update and upgrade.
 Update updates apt repositories, that what updates there are to be downloaded in the first place and -y option accepts all.
 Both are run seperately to get seperate entries to the logfile.
-	#!/bin/bash
-	sudo apt-get update -y >>/var/log/update_script.log
-	sudo apt-get upgrade -y >>/var/log/update_script.log

-	Created auto_update_system_packages.sh, which creates a task with to run: sudo touch /usr/local/bin/update_system_packages.sh
+- Created auto_update_system_packages.sh, which creates a task with to run:

-	#!/bin/bash
-	rm /etc/cron.d/update-system-packages
-	touch /etc/cron.d/update-system-packages
-	echo 0 4 * *	root	sudo /usr/local/bin/run_update_packages.sh >>/etc/cron.d/update-system-packages
-	@reboot    root    sudo /usr/local/bin/run_update_packages.sh >>/etc/cron.d/update-system-packages

 [x] Make a script to monitor changes of the /etc/crontab file and sends an email to root, if it has been modified.
 Create a scheduled script task every day at midnight.
-	Created a script to monitor changes in /etc/crontab file by using sha256 checksum of the file.
+ - Created a script to monitor changes in /etc/crontab file by using sha256 checksum of the file.
 If checksum is changed, the new checksum is saved to /var/log/ to a file, and $diff is sent to root, accompanying with contents of the changed file.

-##Web part
+## Web part
 - Self-Signed SSL
 [x] You have to set a web server who should BE available on the VM’s IP or an host(init.login.com for exemple) Choose between nginx and apache.